 Steps:

-Pro tip: VPN extensions, ad blockers, and security extensions are usually the main suspects, so if you want to save time, check those first.
+VPN tools, ad blockers, and security extensions are the most common offenders, so start there if you want the fastest path to a fix.

 3. Check Proxy Settings (Windows)